mrdeephang/Kirat-Script/README.md

 ## Future Enhancement

-- make it usable as default keyboard through settings
+- make it usable as default keyboard through settings in a phone

 ## Author